10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 Polymer waterproofing is a process of applying a polymer-based solution or membrane to a surface to prevent water penetration.
 3 types of Polymer waterproofing membranes are liquid-applied membranes, sheet-based membranes, and cementitious waterproofing.

-The durability of polymer waterproofing membranes is between 8 to 10 years.
+The durability of polymer waterproofing membranes is between 8 and 10 years.
 You can use polymer waterproofing membranes for roofs, balconies, terraces, basements, bathrooms, and other areas prone to water exposure.

 Polymer waterproofing membranes are easy to install and maintain.
 These waterproofing membranes can be damaged by sharp objects, heavy impact, or improper installation.
 Chemical exposure or extreme temperatures can also cause damage.